 There are no specific projects on offer and PhD research topics will ultimately be a collaborative decision based on the skills and interests of the student as well as the current status of various research in the lab.
 Available projects range from algorithm and bioinformatics resource development to primarily data analysis projects.
 Examples include, but are not limited to:

-- Functional yeast genomics using long-read PacBio sequencing.
+- Yeast genomics using long-read PacBio sequencing.
 We are particularly keen to get a student to work on aspects of our ARC Linkage grant, investigating the evolution of a novel biochemical pathway in yeast.

-- PacBio de novo whole genome sequencing and assembly of the cane toad.
+- De novo whole genome sequencing and assembly of the cane toad.

 - Development of network approaches to understanding SLiM-mediated protein-protein interactions.
 (Strong maths required.)